-1. What do I need to provide to have my coat of arms designed or painted?
+Q: What do I need to provide to have my coat of arms designed or painted?

-If an old coat of arms exists in your family I would need a copy of it.
+A: If an old coat of arms exists in your family I would need a copy of it.
 In addition I need a description and your vision of what the coat of arms should represent.
 If no coat of arms exists in your family I just need a description and your vision of the coat of arms.
 Sketches and images of your vision are also very helpful.
-The more detailed the description, the less the revisions/cost.
+The more detailed and clear the description, the less the revisions/cost.

-2. What is the procedure?
+Q: What is the procedure?

-3. How long does it take?
+Q: How long does it take?

-4. Do you accept Rush Jobs?
+Q: Do you accept Rush Jobs?

-Generally no, but I will try to work with clients individually.
+A: Generally no, but I will try to work with clients individually.
 If accepted expect a 30% surcharge and full upfront payment.
 Rush jobs for traditional paintings on canvas are not accepted.

-5. Will I receive regular artwork progress updates?
+Q: Will I receive regular artwork progress updates?

-It is an individual step by step process and there will be as much communication as required until you are happy with the design/painting.
-You will receive updates via e-mail and phone calls as needed.
-Depending on workload there may be periods when you don’t hear from me, but you are always welcome to e-mail or call me for a chat and progress inquiries.
+A: It is an individual step by step process and there will be as much communication as required until you are happy with the design/painting.
+I will do my best to keep you regularly updated, but depending on workload there may be periods when you don’t hear from me.
+In that case you are always welcome to e-mail or call me for a progress update.

-6. What is the cost for a coat of arms design/painting?
+Q: What is the cost for a coat of arms design/painting?

-Cost varies depending on the option selected.
+A: Cost varies depending on the option selected.
 To see options please click here.

 Applicable Sales tax is added and charged on check out.

-7. What is the price for a family tree design?
+Q: What is the price for a family tree design?

-The price for a family tree is estimated by number of people and amount of illustrations to be represented within the artwork.
+A: The price for a family tree is estimated by number of people and amount of illustrations to be represented within the artwork.
 To provide accurate cost estimates an exact count of all people/ancestors is required.
 Applicable Sales tax is added and charged on check out.

-8. What design options do you offer?
+Q: What design options do you offer?

-I offer vector designs, digital paintings, and traditional paintings in acrylics or oils on canvas.
+A: I offer vector designs, digital paintings, and traditional paintings in acrylics or oils on canvas.
 See style samples below.

-9. How many drafts and revisions are included?
+Q: How many drafts and revisions are included?

-It is very important that instructions for any project are clear and detailed.
+A: It is very important that instructions for any project are clear and detailed.
 Included within the quoted price, depending on selected option, are initial draft(s), 1-2-3 set(s) revisions, plus final artwork.
 If more sets of revisions are required the client will be notified in advance and charged $50 for every hour of extra work.

 Sketch or Draft: A hasty, undetailed or rough concept, drawing or painting often made as a preliminary study.